Home | FAQ | << Back

 No, IQT is strictly in the business of providing Computer-Based Testing (CBT), and consulting services relating to: (a) the administration of examinations via computer; and (b) to credentialing bodies seeking to convert from paper/pencil testing to CBT, or to expand into international markets.

-IQT expects to administer primarily high-stakes examinations via its testing network, such as occupational examinations required for licensure or certification.
-These types of examinations vary in length, but typically candidates are allowed 2 or 3 hours.
-We expect volume of about 50,000 candidates during 2008, but it is very difficult to accurately predict how many will test in a particular local area.
+IQT administers only high-stakes examinations via its testing network, such as occupational examinations required for licensure or certification.
+These types of examinations vary in length, but typically candidates are allowed 2 or 4 hours.
+It is very difficult to accurately predict how many will test in your local area.
 The volume derives from test delivery contracts entered between IQT and various credentialing bodies.

 Yes, simply contact the IQT Offices by clicking the “contact us” button, and they will provide you with an IQT Computer-Based Testing Administration Manual.
 After becoming a center, each proctor is provided with a username and password, and can download a manual also.